-• If a residual mix is not available.
+If a residual mix is not available.
 Other unadjusted grid average emission factors such as those used in the location-based method may be used.
-Companies
+Companies shall document in the inventory that a residual mix was not available.

 6.12 Treatment of biofuel emissions